PhoenixPan/FrontEndDevelopment/MQTT_DynamicGoogleChart.md

             // Initialzie Google charts
             google.charts.load('current', {'packages': ['corechart']});
-            var count = 1         // Used to trace the number of tuples received var content = [];     // Contents based on which the chart would be drawn
+            var count = 1         // Used to trace the number of tuples received var timestamp = 0     // Used to record time var content = [];     // Contents based on which the chart would be drawn
             // Initialize the columns of the chart.
 The second temperature is used to activate different colors content[0] = ['ID', 'Timestamp', 'Temperature','Temperature'];